 “As he rides in his chariot, he shines upon men and deathless gods, and piercingly he gazes with his eyes from his golden helmet.
 Bright rays beam dazzlingly from him, and his bright locks streaming from the temples of his head gracefully enclose his far-seen face: a rich, fine-spun garment glows upon his body and flutters in the wind: and stallions carry him.”

-His image has been identified in several examples of Greek pottery dating to the 5th and 6th centuries BC.
-For example, Helios is depicted on a red-figure calyx-krater from 420 BC, in which boys symbolizing the stars fall towards the ocean as he approaches.
-He’s also represented in some Heracles’ scenes on 6th century BC black-figure and 5th century BC red-figure pottery.
+The image of the sun god Helios has been identified in several examples of Greek pottery dating to the 5th and 6th centuries BC.
+For example, Helios is depicted on a red-figure calyx-krater from about 430 BC, in which boys symbolizing the stars fall towards the ocean as he approaches.
+He’s also represented in some Heracles scenes on 6th century BC black-figure and 5th century BC red-figure pottery.

-Alexander the Great as Helios.
-Marble, Roman copy after a Hellenistic original from 3rd–2nd century BC.
-(Jean-Pol GRANDMONT/ CC BY SA 3.0 )
+Alexander the Great depicted as Helios, the ancient Greek sun god.
+Roman copy after a Hellenistic original dating back to between the 3rd and 2nd century BC.
+(Capitoline Museums / CC BY-SA 3.0 )

-The journey was difficult and it was believed that Helios was a skilled charioteer to be able to not fly too close or distant from the earth.
-Helios’ daily trip across the sky began as his sister Eos (as dawn) threw open the gates of his beautiful eastern palace.
-He set off with his four winged horses (Aethon, Aeos, Pyrois, and Phlegon).
-The long travel had a steep ascent, peaked around mid-day, and then steeply descended towards his western palace, where his nephew, Hesperus (evening) awaited him.
+The journey was difficult, and it was believed that Helios was a skilled charioteer to be able to not fly too close or distant from the Earth.
+Helios’ daily trip across the sky began when his sister Eos (as dawn) threw open the gates of his beautiful eastern palace.
+He set off with his four-winged horses, known as Aethon, Aeos, Pyrois, and Phlegon.
+The long travel had a steep ascent, peaked around midday, and then steeply descended towards his western palace, where his nephew, Hesperus (evening) awaited him.

 To return to the eastern palace, Helios was believed to have sailed under the world via the northerly stream of the realm of Oceanus with his horses and chariot in a golden boat (or large cup/goblet, or bed) created by the master smith and deity, Hephaestus .
 While Helios was hidden in Oceanus, Selene, the moon goddess , took her turn to cross the sky.